 The content of Dnyaneshwari reflects a detailed knowledge of kundalini, metaphysics and astrology.
 The commentary lays importance on God as energy.
-It emphasises that although there may be many different living forms, they all breathe oxygen (even fishes under water and reptiles deep inside the earth) and have the same life force within them, which is a part of God, who is energy and intelligence.
+It emphasizes that although there may be many different living forms, they all breathe oxygen (even fishes under water and reptiles deep inside the earth) and have the same life force within them, which is a part of God, who is energy and intelligence.
 It states that people can use energy and intelligence to connect with the supreme and provides methodologies to achieve the same.

 Dnyaneshwar made the Gita more accessible to the ordinary man, allowing him to lead his life according to its timeless principles.
-Dr Thatte has done the same for the 21st century man who is confused and is looking for guidance.
-This is a very modern and philosophical book, and is eminently readable, because it is full of Dr Thatte's personal insights and modern idioms, so that it's much easier to relate to.
+Dr Thatte has done the same for the 21st-century man who is confused and is looking for guidance.
+This is a very modern and philosophical book, and is eminently readable because it is full of Dr. Thatte's personal insights and modern idioms so that it's much easier to relate to.